 RESOLVED, by the Board of Commissioners of the SPHA that the President/CEO is hereby authorized to implement the revision of Section 8 HCV program Administrative Plan to include a waitlist preference for homeless families, effective February 1, 2021.

-Draft language for Homeless Preference.
+ATTACHMENT Draft language for Homeless Preference.

-The required with all legal, policy and regulatory, requirements.
+The required again is in conformance with all legal, policy and regulatory, requirements.

-Larry Gonzalez

-Housing Choice Voucher Officer
+Larry Gonzalez Voucher Officer Housing